akhilnaik123/Revenue_Insight_Hospitality_Project/README.md

 Their revenue management team had decided to hire a 3rd party service provider to provide them with insights from their historical data.

+PROBLEM STATEMENT

+AtliQ Grands owns multiple five-star hotels across India.
+They have been in the hospitality industry for the past 20 years.
+Due to strategic moves from other competitors and ineffective decision-making in management, AtliQ Grands are losing its market share revenue in the luxury/business hotels category.

 Process included
 1) Importing and verifying data. few transformations and cleaning in power query
 2) Data modeling